Former ‘Bachelor’ Chris Soules On Going To Paradise And Nick Viall’s Intentions

 Former Bachelor Chris Soules is still single and is still hoping to find a special woman to spend his life with.
 Chris has not spent too much time in the spotlight recently, but has made a few appearances here and there.
-It’s been awhile since Soules has been in a serious relationship and fans are ready to see him dating again.
+It’s been a while since Soules has been in a serious relationship and fans are ready to see him dating again.
 While he fulfilled his role as The Bachelor, Chris fell in love with nurse Whitney Bischoff.
-They ended their short lived engagement just two months after the season finale aired on television.
+They ended their short-lived engagement just two months after the season finale aired on television.
 Now nearly two years later, Chris is considering another try finding love within The Bachelor franchise.

-Entertainment Tonight caught up with Chris to talk about everything from what really goes down in the fantasy suites, the possibility of him heading to Bachelor in Paradise this summer and what he thinks of Nick Viall’s journey.
-So will Soules be headed to Mexico this summer to have another chance at love?
-Chris admits the producer’s have already contacted him with an offer to appear on Bachelor in Paradise season 4.
+Entertainment Tonight caught up with Chris to talk about everything from what really goes down in the fantasy suites, the possibility of him heading to Bachelor in Paradise this summer, and what he thinks of Nick Viall’s journey.
+So will Soules be heading to Mexico this summer to have another chance at love?
+Chris admits the producers have already contacted him with an offer to appear on Bachelor in Paradise Season 4.
 Chris says he isn’t quite sure what he is going to do.

 Chris says he is hesitant to appear on the upcoming season because of how the relationships have worked out for him during his past time on The Bachelor.
 Fans will remember that Chris was on Kaitlyn Bristowe’s season of The Bachelorette.
 A broken-hearted Soules was sent home and America began petitioning for Chris to land the upcoming Bachelor role.
 Soules was offered the job and gladly accepted.
-Chris was again broken-hearted in the end when He and Whitney confirmed their split in May of 2015.
+Chris was again broken-hearted in the end when he and Whitney confirmed their split in May of 2015.

 Happy Valentine’s Day from Moose and I sporting the matching sweaters he made us.
 It’s the thought that counts. #happyvalentinesday #therealmoose